viadee/bpmn.ai-patterns/README.md

 ## Group 1: Getting started
 ### Process data collection - just look, do not touch

-The first and simplest pattern does not contain an AI component, but only comprises a business process with a manual activity, whose call is logged with the relevant metadata and process variables included.
+The first and simplest pattern does not contain an AI component but only comprises a business process with a manual activity, whose call is logged with the relevant metadata and process variables included.

 ![CollectOnly](models/collect-only.png "Collect only")